foss-santanu/simut/README.md

 **Any help** in any form, be it *code review* or *feature suggestions* or *bug reporting* or anything else, is heartily welcomed.

 Developing this unit test framework is a much enjoyed learning experience whereby I put my footings into the Land of Lisp. :-)

+### Change Logs

+* On 2nd Aug 2014: version 0.2 - Changes implemented based on feedback from *Common Lisp* [Linkedin group](https://www.linkedin.com/groupItem?type=member&qid=6410e5ac-d1a0-4ef9-b11f-9dd0523b8989&trk=groups_most_popular-0-b-ttl&goback=.gmp_830547&item=5891294440844177411&gid=830547&view=)

+ + `(setf symbol-function` has been replaced by `(defun`
+ + A single `PRINT-RESULT` that was previously creating formatted result output for a single test or a test suite or all tests has been replaced by three `PRINT-RESULT` functions to take care of the three cases.
+ + A simple but useful document for SIMUT has been added.
+This one is created by [CODE-DOCS](https://github.com/foss-santanu/code-tools) document creation tool.